petkorazzi/shoutless/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Issue Report
+name: Bug Report
-about: Report an issue you had with shoutless!
+about: Report a bug you encountered in shoutless!
-title: "[ISSUE]"
+title: "[BUG]"
-labels: ''
+labels: bug
 assignees: petkorazzi

 ---

-**Describe the issue**
+**Describe the bug**
-A clear and concise description of what the issue is.
+A clear and concise description of what happened.

 **To Reproduce**
 Steps to reproduce the behavior: